-Chicago Manual of Style is used primarily by history and some humanities disciplines.
+Chicago Manual of Style is a formatting and citation style used primarily by history and some humanities disciplines.

 It relies on standards created by the University of Chicago Press and published as:

 Chicago Style allows for multiple ways to cite resources, but the two favored at HCC are: footnotes (without a bibliography) and author-date references (with a bibliography).

 There is no bibliography at the end of a paper; instead, every time that a resource is referenced within the body of the text, a footnote is used.
 This does not mean that a footnote number exclusively refers to a single resource; instead, the numbers in the footnotes only attribute the sequence with which resources were referenced within the body of the text (e.g., one could have only two resources but 100 footnote citations that merely alternated between the two resources).